MrThearMan/graphene-django-extensions/docs/filtering.md

         fields = [...]
 ```

-Extends from `django_filters.filterset.FilterSet` and adds the following features:
+Extends `django_filters.filterset.FilterSet` and adds the following features:

 - Automatically a `order_by = CustomOrderingFilter(fields=["pk"])` to the class for ordering the filterset.
 - Changes the default filters for all relationships (`one-to-one`, `many-to-one`, etc.) to not make a database